“One cannot think well, love well, sleep well, if one has not dined well.” ~Virginia Woolf

 2100 South Lake Rd

 Head out of town and up into the mountains for a hearty meal in a rugged rustic setting.
-Thursday through Sunday, mid May through mid October, the café serves steaks, burgers, pizzas, chili and more.
-The bar is open daily for drinks and tall tales of mountain life.
+The restaurant and bar are open Friday and Saturday, mid-May through mid-October, serving steaks, burgers, pizzas, chili and more.
+Enjoy food, drinks, and tall tales of mountain life.

 321 Cardinal Rd

 The mountains are calling and breakfast is served – full, hot and hearty.
 Burgers are a hunger-busting option after a day in the mountains.
-In summer this is place to be on Friday and Saturday evenings for wood-fired pizza served al fresco.
+In summer this is the place to be on Friday and Saturday evenings for wood-fired pizza made and served outdoors.

 772 N Main St